 - About 4% of Dallas auto wrecks result in severe injuries.

-- Drunk drivers caused more than 1,000 traffic wrecks in Dallas in 2021.
-That averages out to at least three drunk driving accidents in Dallas every day.
+- Drunk drivers cause more than 1,000 traffic wrecks in Dallas each year.
+That works out to at least 3 drunk driving accidents in Dallas every day.

-- Over the past 10 years, motor vehicle accidents in Dallas have surged by nearly 49%.
+- Over the past decade, motor vehicle accidents in Dallas have skyrocketed by nearly 49%.

 Dallas Commercial Vehicle Accident Statistics

-These commercial vehicle accidents can involve several types of vehicles used to transport goods or people, including (but not limited to):
+Notably, these commercial vehicle accidents can involve several types of vehicles used to transport goods or people.
+Specifically, that includes (and is not limited to):

 - Tanker trucks